 One of the best things about Flipboard is how it handles social networks.
-Touching Facebook, for example, brings up all your latest news stories in a magazine-style format and automatically displays images from links your friends posted.
+Looking at your Facebook account on Flipboard, for example, brings up all your latest news stories in a magazine-style format and automatically displays images from links your friends posted.
 Similarly, when you touch Twitter, you'll get each tweet laid out in magazine format, but also with linked stories similarly laid out so you can read some of the article (more than on Twitter) before touching to see the whole story.
 In this way, Flipboard might even be a better way to look at Twitter than Twitter itself.

 Even if you know you're not going to be online later (say, if you're going on a trip via airplane), any of the stories you find can be saved to Instapaper, Pocket, or Readability so you have the articles available offline.